 The board shall establish a continuing board of real estate review and equalization to review all assessments made under authority of this section and to which all appeals by any person aggrieved by any real estate assessment shall first apply for relief.
 The board of real estate review and equalization shall consist of not fewer than three nor more than five members who shall be freeholders in the county.
 The appointment, terms of office and compensation of the members of such board shall be prescribed by the board of supervisors.
 The board of real estate review and equalization shall have all the powers conferred upon boards of equalization by general law.
-All applications for review to such board shall be made.
+All applications for review to such board shall be made not later than April 1 of the year for which extension of taxes on the assessment is to be made.
 Such board shall grant a hearing to any person making application at a regular advertised meeting of the board, shall rule on all applications within sixty days after the date of the hearing, and shall thereafter promptly certify its action thereon to the director of finance.
 The equalization board shall conduct hearings at such times as are convenient, after publishing a notice in a newspaper having a general circulation in the county, ten seven days prior to any such hearing at which any person applying for review will be heard.